 Chief Justice Jack Pope Professionalism Award

-The Texas Center for Legal Ethics is now accepting nominations for the sixth annual Chief Justice Jack Pope Professionalism Awards.
-The Award is presented to appellate judges and lawyers who epitomize the highest level of professionalism and integrity.
+The Texas Center for Legal Ethics is now accepting nominations for the 9th annual Chief Justice Jack Pope Professionalism Award.
+The Award is presented to an appellate lawyer or judge who epitomize the highest level of professionalism and integrity.

-The Awards honor one of the Center’s three founders, former Chief Justice Jack Pope, who was the recipient of the inaugural Award in 2009.
+The Award honors one of the Center’s three founders, former Chief Justice Jack Pope, who was the recipient of the inaugural Award in 2009.
 Both active and retired lawyers and judges are eligible.
-Awards are presented at the Texas Supreme Court Historical Society Dinner in June 2014.
+The 2016 Pope Award will be presented at the Texas Supreme Court Historical Society Dinner in September.

 Nominations should include a one-page explanation of the nominee’s qualifications as well as a bio or C.V.

 Deadline for nominations: May 1, 2017.